Leslie Rowe argues the Greens need a radical agenda - rejecting the EU and progressive alliances, and supporting a 'de-growth' agenda.

 This piece is part of a Left Foot Forward series on the Green Party’s current leadership election.
 Voting opens on the 30th July and closes on the 31st August, with the results announced in September.

 Got a story or take on the leadership election?
 Contact [email protected]Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.